 ⮕ Snapshots and Recovery Points

 Snapshots are like screenshots you take but for virtual machines.
-They capture the state of your virtual machine’s disk at a specific moment.
+They take a snapshot of your virtual machine’s disk at a particular time.
 Site recovery uses these snapshots to create recovery points like bookmarks in time.
 If something goes wrong, you can return to these recovery points to restore your virtual machine to a safe and stable state, ensuring your data isn’t just lost or corrupted.

 ⮕ Replication Process